Kyle-Martin1/movers.css/README.md

-# CSS-Animations
+## CSS-Animations
+---

-Current animations:
+#### Entry animations:

 1 - Fade in

-2 - Enter from top and bounce
+2 - Enter from top

-3 - Enter from bottom and bounce
+3 - Enter from bottom

-4 - Enter from right and bounce
+4 - Enter from right

-5 - Enter from left and bounce
+5 - Enter from left

-6 - Shake

-7 - Rotate clockwise and fade in
+6 - Rotate clockwise

-8 - Rotate anti-clockwise and fade in
+7 - Rotate anti-clockwise

-9 - Shrink and fade in
+8 - Shrink and fade in

-10 - Grow and fade in
+9 - Grow and fade in

-11 - Word flip
+10 - Word flip

-12 - Word flip alternate
+11 - Word flip alternate

+---

+#### Exit animations:

-13 - Exit top
+1 - Exit top

-14 - Exit bottom
+2 - Exit bottom

-15 - Exit right
+3 - Exit right

-16 - Exit left
+4 - Exit left

+---

+#### Other animations:

+1 - Shake